Pax Pamir: Development history

-Wehrle began developing the game in 2012, influenced by Pax Porfirina, which concerned the rule of Porfirio Díaz in Mexico.
+Wehrle began developing the game in 2012, influenced by Pax Porfiriana, which concerned the rule of Porfirio Díaz in Mexico.
 The first edition was published in 2015 by Sierra Madre Games, co-designed by Phil Eklund, the company's owner and one of the designers of Pax Porfiriana.
 Described as the second game in the "Pax" series, it was packaged in a small box and used cards for the map.
 The cover used an 1878 cartoon by John Tenniel for the satirical magazine Punch, showing Amir Sher Ali Khan standing between a lion and bear symbolizing Britain and Russia, with the caption "Save Me From My Friends!"
 It was published just after Britain invaded Afghanistan, beginning the Second Anglo-Afghan War.
 Sierra Madre Games released an expansion, Khyber Knives, in 2016.

 In 2017, Wehrle began working on a second edition with himself as sole designer.
 It was published in 2019 by Wehrlegig Games, a company comprising himself and his brother Drew.
 Differences compared to the previous edition include a larger box, and updated components including redesigned cards and a cloth map.